VoIP softphone: SIP Register

 softphone = SoftPhoneFactory.CreateSoftPhone(5000, 10000);

 We need to set the port range, indicated by the first two parameters as the minimum port's and the maximum port's number, this is the port's interval.
 If we have any firewall rule which restricts the usable ports, we can set the usable port range here, which will be used during the calls.
 These are sample ports only in the example, but a softphone with these parameters can be used in the most of the cases.
-Please note that, if You are handling conference calls, or handling a lot of lines simultaneously, You will need a wide port range.
+Please note that, if you are handling conference calls, or handling a lot of lines simultaneously, you will need a wide port range.

 How to register to a PBX?